nicocrm/aqueduct-sync/README.md

 The sync state is an opaque object, that will be passed to the remote connection to determine records that need syncing.

+If the sync is strictly outbound, then sync state is not required and can be passed as a null.

 ## Queue